 Education and work are the levers to uplift a people.
 Work alone will not do it unless inspired by the right ideals and guided by intelligence.

-- Experience: an opportunity to work for eight weeks (May 23- July 15, 2022) in an organization concerned with equity and excellence in education;
+- Experience: The opportunity to work for eight weeks in an organization focused on equity and excellence in education, such as a policy institute, school district, community-based organization, or philanthropic

-- Travel: all airfare/car mileage expenses associated with traveling to and from SEF trainings to summer placement site (assistance also provided by SEF in making travel arrangements);
+- Travel Expenses: Airfare/car mileage expenses associated with traveling between home, Orientation, and Closing meetings in Atlanta, and the summer placement site (assistance also provided by SEF in making travel arrangements).

 Have questions about the fellowship?
 See our FAQ for answers to general questions.
-For additional assistance, please forward all inquiries to our SELI Program Coordination Team at email@example.com.
+For additional assistance, please forward all inquiries to firstname.lastname@example.org.